-After eating delicious servings of this anti-inflammatory superstar in restaurants and in the form of our homemade kale chips, we finally dug in and resolved the question of how to cook kale greens that you’d actually enjoy eating.
+After eating delicious servings of this anti-inflammatory superstar in restaurants and in the form of our homemade kale chips, we finally turned to the gurus at Cooks Illustrated to resolve the question of how to cook kale greens that you’d actually enjoy eating.

 Kale is described as an “assertive” green, and for good reason.
 It needs a firm hand during preparation to calm the bitterness and soften the chew into something your average dinner guest can motor through without incurring a TMJ injury.